oracle/terraform-provider-oci/docs/Getting Started Tutorial.md

 -- change to a directory which has the *.tf files
 $ cd ./examples/getting_started

--- General Initialization Step.
+-- Loads the OCI Provider.
 Does some basic syntactic, semantic checking of configuration files.
 $ terraform init

 -- Generates a plan, as in, lists what will happen if we executed upon our configuration files